921kiyo/3d-dl/README.md

 Our branching workflow is as follow.

-- `master` Fully working model.
+- `master` Fully working program.

     E.g if this project was a E-commerce website, this codebase is live-working website, and what users interact with.

-- `product` Fully working model, but not live.
+- `product` Fully working program, but not live.

 - `features/XXX` features branches, where everyone does real development here